-- That the City Manager or designee be authorized to submit to the Office of the Governor of the State of Texas, Homeland Security Grant Division, grant/application number 3060706, for the City of El Paso Police Department project identified as "Texas Anti-Gang Program, FY2022" to provide financial assistance to the City of El Paso. - 2.
-That the City of El Paso shall provide all applicable matching funds for said grant if applicable; - 3.
-That the City Manager or designee is authorized to apply for, accept, reject, alter and/or terminate said Grant. - 4.
-That the City Council agrees that in the event of loss or misuse of said Grant funds, the City of El Paso will return all funds for said Grant to the State of Texas Office of the Governor, Homeland Security Grant Division. - 5.
-That the City Manager or designee is authorized to sign any related paperwork, including but not limited to, the actual Grant contract, the authorization of budget transfers, and/or revisions to the operation plan, as well as any Grant amendments, corrections or extensions of the Grant agreement which increase, decrease or deobligate program funds, provided that no additional City funds are required.
+- 1. THAT, the El Paso City Council authorizes the grant application submission to the Office of the Governor of the State of Texas, Homeland Security Grant Division, grant application number 3060707, for the City of El Paso Police Department project identified as "Texas Anti-Gang Program FY23" to provide financial assistance to the City of El Paso. - 2.
+THAT, the City of El Paso shall provide all applicable matching funds for said grant if applicable; - 3.
+THAT, the City Manager or designee is authorized to apply for, accept, reject, alter and/or terminate said grant; and - 4.
+THAT, the City Council agrees that in the event of loss or misuse of said grant funds, the City of El Paso will return all funds for said grant to the State of Texas Office of the Governor, Homeland Security Grant Division. - 5.
+BE IT FURTHER RESOLVED THAT, the City Manager or designee is authorized to sign any related paperwork, including but not limited to, the actual grant contract, the authorization of budget transfers, and/or revisions to the operation plan, as well as any grant amendments, corrections or extensions of the grant agreement which increase, decrease or de-obligate program funds, provided that no additional City funds are required.